 These two units will be studied in two 15 week blocks.
 Students will be encouraged to use a wide range of skills including ICT.
-Fieldwork at AS level is an essential part of the course; especially in unit two where students will attend a residential trip to the coast.
+Fieldwork at AS level is an essential part of the course.
+Each examination is 1 hour and 30 minutes long.
+Each paper is worth 50% of the AS qualification.